nourabassi/Timeserie-forecasting-/README.md

 # Timeserie-forecasting-
 Different models for a Timeserie forecasting problem

-Libraries and dependencies installation are in the requirements.txt
+Libraries and dependencies installation are in the requirements.txt file.

 - pip install pandas
 - pip install plotly